 "We humans have indeed always been adept at dovetailing our minds and skills to the shape of our current tools and aids.
 But when those tools and aids start dovetailing back - when our technologies actively, automatically, and continually tailor themselves to us, just as we do to them - then the line between tool and user becomes flimsy indeed." - Andy Clark

 What's the buzz?
-The Internet of Things revolves around increased machine-to-machine communication; it's built on cloud computing and networks of data-gathering sensors; it's mobile, virtual, and instantaneous connection; and they say it's going to make everything in our lives from streetlights to seaports "smart."
+The Internet of Things revolves around increased machine-to-machine communication; it's built on cloud computing and networks of data-gathering sensors.
+The Internet of Things is mobile, virtual, and instantaneous connected.
+And it is said that the Internet of Things is going to make everything in our lives from streetlights to seaports "smart."

 The Internet of Things (IoT) is a scenario in which objects, animals or people are provided with unique identifiers and the ability to transfer data over a network without requiring human-to-human or human-to-computer interaction.
 IoT has evolved from the convergence of wireless technologies, micro-electromechanical systems (MEMS) and the Internet.

-But here's what Mr. Burrus means when he says people don't think big enough.
+But here's what Daniel Burrus of Burrus Research means when he says people don't think big enough.
 So much of the chatter has been focused on machine-to-machine communication (M2M): devices talking to like devices.
 But a machine is an instrument, it's a tool, it's something that's physically doing something.
 When we talk about making machines "smart," we're not referring strictly to M2M.
 We're talking about sensors.